Probing Cosmic Neutrino Background through Parametric Fluorescence

-In analogy to nonlinear optics, neutrinos can experience the parametric fluorescence in material targets with a photon spontaneously emitted.
+\prlsection{Summary and discussion}{.}In analogy to nonlinear optics, neutrinos can experience the parametric fluorescence in material targets with a photon spontaneously emitted.
 This process is governed by the standard weak interaction of neutrinos and does not rely on any electromagnetic couplings of neutrinos in vacuum.
 The basic condition is no more than the presence of clean bulk material at low temperatures.
 The signal is an infrared photon from the dark medium environment.
-By coherently interacting with this material, neutrinos can develop a rather strong effective coupling to the electromagnetic field, e.g., Eqs.~(\ref{eq:Hnng}) and (\ref{eq:HnngM}).
+By coherently interacting with this material, neutrinos can develop a rather strong effective coupling to the electromagnetic field, e.g., Eq.~(\ref{eq:HnngM}).
 The strength of this coupling depends largely on the detailed configurations of atomic or molecular energy levels of the material.
 A notable scenario is the resonance fluorescence, which occurs when the energy transferred by the neutrino matches the dipole frequency.
-The feasibility of using the neutrino fluorescence to detect relic neutrinos has been investigated, for which the signal photon is infrared.
-The event rate of $\nu^{}_{3}\to \nu^{}_{1}\gamma$ on resonance is rather considerable for the M1 transition, e.g., with $R\sim 5~{\rm yr^{-1}}$ for a target of dimension $l \sim 3~{\rm m}$.
-However, the challenge is presented by the intrinsic momentum dispersion of $\Delta p \sim 10^{-4}~{\rm eV}$ for relic neutrinos, which normally leads to an energy dispersion of $\Delta (E^{}_{3}-E^{\prime}_{1}) \sim 10^{-4}~{\rm eV}$ and decreases the resonance enhancement.
-Notably, the reduction in the group velocity of photons in the relevant momentum range can help to bypass the energy spread issue.
+The event rate of $\nu^{}_{3}\to \nu^{}_{1}\gamma$ on resonance is considerable for the M1 transition.
+In the conservative case with the coherence time $T^{}_{\rm c} = 10~{\rm ns}$, we have $R\sim 1~{\rm yr^{-1}}$ for a target volume $V = 5~{\rm m^3}$.
+In an achievable case with $T^{}_{\rm c} = 10~{\rm \mu s}$, we only need $V = 40~{\rm {cm}^3}$ to have a rate $R\sim 8~{\rm yr^{-1}}$.